osamja/my-personal-website/docs/epics/ImageMorpher/backlog.md

 ### MVP
 * Overview
-    - Upload two pictures in web browser, same resolution
+    - Upload two pictures in web browser
     - Return the moprhed 'midway' image to the user

 * Details